coinfloor/API/README.md

 # EstimateMarketOrder

 Simulates the execution of a market order and returns the quantity and total that would have been traded.
-If you would like to receive the total estimate, provide quantity and to receive quantity This estimation does not take into account trading fees.
+If you would like to receive the total estimate, provide quantity and to receive quantity.
+This estimation does not take into account trading fees.

 **Authorization:** None required.